circus-tent/circus/docs/source/index.rst

   triggers a warning when some processes are eating all the CPU or RAM.

-  These events are sent via a ZeroMQ channel, which makes it different from the stdin stream Supervisord uses:
+  These events are sent via a ZeroMQ channel, which makes it different from the stdin stream Supervisord uses for instance:

-  - Circus sends event in a fire and forget fashion, so there's no need to manually loop through *all* listeners and maintain their states.
+  - Circus sends events in a fire-and-forget fashion, so there's no need to manually loop through *all* listeners and maintain their states.
   - Subscribers can be located on a remote host.

   Circus also provides ways to get status updates via one time polls on a req/rep channel, so you can get your information without having to subscribe to a stream.
-The **circusctl** command provided in Circus is a client of that channel.
+The :ref:`circusctl` command provided in Circus is a client of that channel.

   See :ref:`examples`.